Fierce Conversations: Publication history

 The book was published by Viking in 2002 (hardcover) and then by the Berkley Publishing Group in 2004 (paperback).

 Reception

-It has since become a Wall Street Journal and UPI bestseller.
+It has since become one of The Wall Street Journal and UPI bestseller.

 Michael Brisciana has stated that "I worry that some of their most enthusiastic adherents can seem more eager for the 'fierce' (i.e., 'confrontational') part of the concept than the 'conversation'".
 Perhaps due to a misunderstanding of the book, they have the wrong kind of conversation.

 A review in Orlando Sentinel read, "Although the truths presented by Scott are as old as common sense, she dresses them up in interesting new ways.
 Her pithy prose and poignant examples make for entertaining and instructive reading".

 The book received mixed reception from Publishers Weekly, which wrote, "Careerist marketing ploy it may be, but this cleanly written, if cliché-laden, book boasts enough psychological sensitivity to merit success".